bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 To decompress a point take the value of y, and compute y^2-1\*invsqr((y^2-1)*(dy^2-1)).
 This is one possible x value, its negation is the other.
-The top bit is 0 if the smaller one under the defined ordering above is correct, and 1 otherwise.
+The top bit is 0 if the smaller one under the defined ordering above is intended, and 1 otherwise.

 This point compression format is from [SchnorrQ], and the similar algorithm there MAY be used instead to compute the x coordinates.
 Any